Glenn Hegar

 How do I sign up for updates on the work of the Council?

-To stay up to date on the work of the Council and future meeting dates, sign up for email notifications.
+To stay up to date on the work of the Council, sign up for email notifications.
+The OAFC regularly shares information on public meetings, updates on grant opportunities, and a monthly newsletter

 How may the opioid abatement settlement funds be used?

-The Council will work to set funding priorities for grants, including one or more evidence-based opioid abatement strategies.
+The Council works to set funding priorities for grants, including one or more evidence-based opioid abatement strategies.
+Learn more about our past, current, and upcoming grant opportunities.

 Need assistance?